jlevy/lft/lft.md

 behavior precisely enough that programmers could implement it correctly.

 Famously, the waterfall approach to software development rarely worked in practice.
-(At this point this should come as no surprise since we know it fundamentally hinders the true process of engineering.)
+(At this point this should come as no surprise, since we can see how it could often hinder the true process of engineering, which is exploration.)
 Specifications were too vague, didn’t reflect a correct solution, or were too detailed to maintain as requirements evolved.